Luizmontagner/Atlas-Gym/AtlasGym/README.md

 #### Structure

 I have chosen to use [Bootstrap](https://getbootstrap.com/) to create an overall structure for my website.
 Bootstrap provides various elements of CSS and Javascript which is very helpful to keep a good structure on your page.
-As Bootstrap is designed for mobile first, I will be certain that my website functions well on mobile.

 [Back to Top](#table-of-contents)